niconi19/LLM-Conversation-Safety/README.md

   - Code: https://github.com/tmlr-group/DeepInception

   - Summary:
-    - Design a template to transform queries into indirect multi-layer storytelling tasks for attacking purposes.
+    - Designed a template to transform queries into indirect multi-layer storytelling tasks for attacking purposes.

 - [Red-Teaming Large Language Models using Chain of Utterances for Safety-Alignment](https://arxiv.org/abs/2308.09662)